 With select Sony models you can even use its Headphones Connect app to analyse your ear shape and help optimise the sound field for its new audio format.
 Open the app and you can scan both ears using your phone’s camera.
 The results are then applied to the app of your streaming service of choice.

-Head to Sony’s site and you’ll be able to see a full list of compatible headphones, which include current What Hi-Fi? favourites, the WH-1000XM3 wireless over-ear noise-cancelling headphones and the WF-1000XM3 wireless earbuds.
+Head to Sony’s site and you’ll be able to see a full list of compatible headphones, which include current What Hi-Fi? favourites (and Award-winning) WH-1000XM4, their predecessors the WH-1000XM3, and both the WF-1000XM4 the WF-1000XM3 wireless earbuds, plus the recently announced WF-C500 and WH-XB910N.

 What can you listen to in Sony 360 Reality Audio?